qgrid/qgrid.github.io/source/feature/selection.md

 There are situations when the end user need to select rows or cells in the q-grid. q-grid provides several modes to enable selection satisfaction.

+## Setup

+Use q-grid html component to setup selection options.

 ```html
 <q-grid selectionMode="multiple" selectionUnit="column"></q-grid>
 ```

-Another way to setup selection is to use q-grid model directly.
+Or use q-grid model directly.

 ```javascript
 gridModel.selection({